About Shakespeare in American Communities: Schools

-- The quality of related educational activities.
+- Depth of audience engagement.
 The panel will consider the content of workshops, talkbacks, and other activities; the credentials and experience of teaching artists or actors; the depth of engagement with students; and the consideration of the needs of students of different backgrounds, abilities, ages, and learning styles.

 - Diversity, equity, inclusion, and accessibility.
 The panel will evaluate the applicant’s commitment to diversity, equity, inclusion, and accessibility as they relate to the proposed project.
 This could include commitment to racial, gender, and age diversity in the artistic team and cast; equitable pay for artists; relevant content and themes of the production and educational activities; accessibility accommodations; reaching schools from underserved communities; etc.

 - The ability and capacity to carry out the project.
 The panel will consider the applicant’s ability to manage and implement a federal award.
-This could include the feasibility to reach five or more schools with educational programming; organizational capacity; proven fiscal responsibility; the proven ability to adapt to unforeseen challenges due to COVID-19 and beyond; etc.
+This could include the feasibility to reach five or more schools with educational programming; organizational capacity; proven fiscal responsibility; etc.

 Submit your intent to apply and application via Arts Midwest’s online grants portal, SmartSimple.
 Please note, there is an option to save and complete the application later.
 You will have the ability to add collaborators in the grants portal so you can work on the application as a team.